StewartLynch/CTHelp_SwiftUI/README.md

 ![CTHelp_SwiftUI](ReadMeImages/CTHelp_SwiftUI.gif)

 **CTHelp** is a customizable drop in Help solution.
 Each one of your screen views can have its own set of 'help cards'.
-You can also optionally include a card that links to your web site and one that will initiate an email to to whichever address you specify.
+You can also optionally include a card that lin÷ks to your web site and one that will initiate an email to to whichever address you specify.

 ### Requirements
 - iOS 13.0+